-Aside from the obvious benefit of being able to sooth a fussy baby, there is evidence to show that babies who sleep with pacifiers are less apt to stop breathing while they sleep; possibly saving them from SIDS (Sudden Infant Death Syndrome).
+Aside from the obvious benefit of being able to soothe a fussy baby, there is evidence to show that babies who sleep with pacifiers are less apt to stop breathing while they sleep; possibly saving them from Sudden Infant Death Syndrome (SIDS).

 While no one disputes the value of a baby being able to self-soothe, some babies may sleep less soundly if they go to sleep with a pacifier.
 The reason?
 Losing it in their sleep may cause them to wake up.

-Pediatricians also recommend not giving a pacifier to breast-fed babies for the first month to avoid the possible problem of the baby satisfying their need to suck and problems with latching on – resulting in poor nursing and reduced milk supply (because of poor nursing).
+Paediatricians also recommend not giving a pacifier to breastfed babies for the first month to avoid the possible problem of nipple confusion and the baby satisfying their need to suck and problems with latching on – resulting in poor nursing and reduced milk supply for the mum.

-So which pacifier is best for baby?
-There are so many out there how is a mum to know which is really the best one to buy?
+If you decide to give pacifiers a try, you have to know which pacifier is best for your baby.
+But there are so many out there.
+How is a mum to know which is really the best one to buy, right?

 Experts agree that nursing babies are better off with a pacifier that doesn’t have an angled nipple.
 Using a straight nipple will help save the confusion of knowing how to latch on to the breast vs. the pacifier and vice-versa.

-NOTE: These same experts also encourage breast-feeding mums to use a pacifier as little as possible during the first month to assure the baby is nursing efficiently and adequately.
+NOTE: These same experts also encourage breastfeeding mums to use a pacifier as little as possible during the first couple of months to assure that the baby is already nursing efficiently and adequately.

 It is also advisable to select a pacifier sized for your baby.
 The nipples on newborn pacifiers are smaller than those for older infants.
 Buy accordingly.